gdavidbutler/pthreadChannel/README.md

 * sockproxy
   * Modeled on tcpproxy.c from [libtask](https://swtch.com/libtask/).
 Connects two chanBlbs back-to-back, with Channels reversed.
-  * Supports both stream sockets (using chanBlbTrnFdStream) and bound datagram sockets (using chanBlbTrnFd with dup()).
+  * Supports both stream sockets (using chanBlbTrnFdStream) and bound datagram sockets (using chanBlbTrnFd).
   * Sockproxy needs numeric values for socket type (-T, -t) and family type (-F, -f).
   * The options protocol type (-P, -p), service type (-S, -s) and host name (-H, -h) can be symbolic (see getaddrinfo).
   * Upper case options are for the "server" side, lower case options are for the "client" side.